terraform-google-modules/terraform-google-gcloud/modules/kubectl-fleet-wrapper/README.md

 ## Usage

-Basic usage of this module is as follows:
+Basic imperative usage of this module is as follows:

 ```hcl
 module "kubectl" {